 Visit Parc du Bruxelles

 Known for a long time as Royal Park, it is the largest park and the first park created in Brussels.
-It’s a beautiful green space with fountains, a variety of paths and it’s surrounded by the various country embassies and a royal palace.
+It’s a beautiful green space with fountains, a variety of paths and it’s surrounded by the various country embassies and the royal palace of Brussels, which is no longer the home of the royal family.
+If you would like to also visit the Place Royale, you will need to book this in advance.

-If you need a break from the city and can’t get away, this is a lovely place to go to enjoy some greenery.
-And it’s right in the middle of things.
+It is a great place if you need a break from the city and can’t get away, this is a lovely place to go to enjoy some greenery.
+And it’s right in the middle of things and a short walk to the action.

 Go on a beer tour